Annual Creekfest in Spring, Texas ~ So Much Free Fun!

 All of these buildings serve multiple functions.
 According to their website over 160 non-profit entities use the various spaces throughout the year.

 The Cypress Creek Christian Church and Community Center are located there.

 Also on the grounds is a state of the art performance facility and concert hall called The Centrum.
 Since 1997 they have been filling the 881 seats of the Centrum with people listening to all types of performances including those of the Houston Symphony Orchestra.
 Reportedly the acoustics are stellar!
 Attendees can view performances from the ground level and also the balcony.
 Reasonably priced tickets enable people to see everything from acrobatics to folk music and more.

 The Forum is also an acoustically excellent space used for church services as well as lectures and other activities.
 It seats a total of 378 people on two levels.

 Prearranged weddings can take place in the Centrum, the Forum, the small chapel on the grounds or the beautifully landscaped outdoor areas if desired.

 Other meeting spaces such as the 13,000 square foot building housing the Youth and Children’s Education Center have all kinds of non-profit groups including Girl Scouts, Boy Scouts, etc. meeting there.

 The Annex is where my husband and I recently attended a model train show.
 It is a large gymnasium that has a kitchen, classrooms and meeting rooms.

 For Creekfest this Annex room was filled with items for sale as well as interactive exhibits.

-Cypress Creek Christian Preschool is located on site and a fenced in outdoor playground is provided for the little tykes.
+Cypress Creek Christian Preschool is on site, and a fenced-in outdoor playground is there for the little tykes.